 Jobseekers today favour authenticity and transparency so be as clear and specific as possible about what you offer candidates.
 A vague advertisement or a generic description will deter strong candidates from applying.

-Offer a competitive salary; while it’s not the only factor that candidates consider when applying for an IT job, professionals expect high salaries and financial empowerment often improves employee loyalty, engagement and retention.
-Benchmark according to the market and check out our salary survey guide to Malta.
+Offer a competitive salary; while it’s not the only factor that candidates consider when applying for an IT job, professionals expect high salaries and financial empowerment often improves employee loyalty, engagement, and retention.
+Benchmark according to the market, check out our latest IT Salary Survey in Malta.

 The job market has transformed rapidly and IT professionals are interested in flexible working patterns and autonomy at work today.
 Hybrid and remote working systems are now commonplace in IT.
 Avoid rigid hybrid structures and try not to insist on workers coming to the office on the company’s terms.
 Workers often like the balance of remote and inhouse working but allow them to make this their choice where possible.

 Competition for valuable IT specialists is intense meaning companies need to promote their brand and attract the attention of potential IT recruits.
 Develop a robust online presence on websites or platforms that IT specialists frequent.
 Engage with job seekers on IT social media pages to raise your brand’s profile and make it stand out.
 Define why your company vision is unique and explain how your business invests in its employees.